 *Resume attached as requested* Three lines after the Thank you!!!.
 Before you upload your resume, ensure you’re using the best resume format and save it with your full name.

 Let consider how to email an unsolicited resume.

 Unsolicited resume email is quite difficult.
 Unlike a solicited resume where the same format can be used by thousands of job seekers, emailing an unsolicited resume requires creativity and knowledge.

 Subject line: Remember, they are not expecting resumes.
 Your subject line would determine if the second click after inbox notification would open your email or send to spam.
 Your subject line must get their attention.
-A good example of unsolicited email subject line to a telecommunications industry would be;
+A good example of an unsolicited email subject line to a telecommunications industry would be;

 Digital Transformation Specialist – Resume Attached.